Tatis’ stellar catch, Machado HR lift Padres over Astros 5-3

 When play resumed, Jurickson Profar’s grounder scored Myers to tie it.

-Greinke said the mound was giving him issues, as were the Padres batters, who ”had a good approach and made it a lot harder on me than I would have liked it to be.”

-The Astros jumped on Morejon for three runs in the span of the first four batters, getting a one-out RBI single by Carlos Correa and Kyle Tucker’s two-run homer, his third.
+The Astros jumped on Morejon for three runs in the span of the first four batters.
+Springer drew a leadoff walk and scored on Carlos Correa’s one-out single.
+Kyle Tucker followed with a two-run homer to left-center, his third.

 Greinke allowed three runs and four hits in six innings, struck out four and walked two.
 He came in 13-3 with a 2.37 ERA against San Diego in 25 career starts.

-Morejon was lifted with two outs in the second after throwing 36 pitches.
+Morejon was on a pitch limit, so he was lifted with two outs in the second after throwing 36 pitches.
 He allowed three runs and three hits, struck out three and walked one in 1 2/3 innings.

 UP NEXT